colinweight/thousand_island/README.md

   end
 ```

 If your controller for getting the data for a PDF is that simple, then you're pretty lucky.
-Normally we're going to want a PDF file to render a few things at once, so you might build a service object that formats the data as follows:
+Normally we're going to want a PDF file to render a few things at once, so you might build a service object that formats the data, and use as follows:

 ```ruby
 def show